houshuang/blog/content/posts/2011-08-09-open-courses-and-informal-learning-in-a-web-2-0-world-a-research-agenda.md

 title: "Open Courses and Informal Learning in a Web 2.0 World: A Research Agenda"
 created_at: Tue, 09 Aug 2011 12:17:09 +0000
 kind: article
-tags: academia/research, CSCL-intro, Education, open-education, p2pU
+tags:
+  - academia/research
+  - CSCL-intro
+  - Education
+  - open-education
+  - p2pU
 ---

 I recently gave a keynote presentation at [ICETC 2011 in